Pennies from Heaven (Inner City song): Critical reception

-Music video

-The accompanying music video for the song featured people from all walks of life being invited by the duo for what will be a final meal, which at the end of the video resembled a portrait of The Last Supper.

 Impact and legacy

 British dance music record producer and DJ Mark Moore named "Pennies from Heaven" one of his favourites in 1995, saying, "Inner City are one of my favourite bands.
 This record never fails to move me with Paris Gray's vocals, brilliant piano and the message.
 It's really uplifting and uniting."

 British magazine Mixmag ranked the song number 62 in its "100 Greatest Dance Singles Of All Time" list in 1996.